-Notice 2016-16 helps plan sponsors comply with the safe harbor plan and notice rules when making mid-year changes.
+Notice 2016-16 (PDF) helps plan sponsors comply with the safe harbor plan and notice rules when making mid-year changes.
 It generally provides that a mid-year change to a safe harbor plan or to a plan’s safe harbor notice doesn’t violate the safe harbor rules merely because it’s a mid-year change if:

 - the plan satisfies the notice and election opportunity conditions, if applicable, and

 - the change is not a prohibited mid-year change listed in Notice 2016-16.

 Some changes, such as reduction or suspension of safe harbor contributions, adding or dropping safe harbor status, or changes in plan years, are permitted only as described in existing regulations.

 401(k) or 401(m) retirement plans can satisfy the nondiscrimination in amount rules through a safe harbor structure that includes required contributions, either as specified matching or non-elective employer contributions, and nonforfeitability requirements applicable to the type of safe harbor selected.
 Safe harbors also include limits on mid-year changes and a requirement to provide notice to plan participants explaining the safe harbor feature.

 If the mid-year change is to a plan’s required safe harbor notice content, the plan sponsor generally must:

 - provide an updated safe harbor notice that describes the mid-year change and its effective date within a reasonable period before the effective date of the change to each employee that must otherwise receive a safe harbor notice.
 Providing the notice 30-90 days before the effective date is deemed reasonable.

 - give each notified employee a reasonable period of time to change their cash or deferral election after receipt and before the effective date of the change.
 A 30-day election period is deemed reasonable.